Where do I pay my property tax?

 Deferral of property taxes

 Depending on your income, you can defer property tax payments.
-See Property Tax Deferral for Homeowners with Limited Income for more information.
+See property tax exemptions and deferrals for more information.

 Attorney General’s Office

 The Washington State Attorney General’s Office has some helpful information if you are facing foreclosure on your property.

 Where can I find information about property tax foreclosure sales?